How to Navigate Early Years of Marriage Without Letting Small Cracks Turn Into Big Distance

 Messiness does not automatically mean mismatch.
 Adjustment does not automatically mean incompatibility.
 Conflict does not automatically mean the marriage is doomed.
 Sometimes it means the relationship is showing you where it needs structure, softness, fairness, and skill.

-That is the real heart of How to Navigate Early Years of Marriage.
+That is the real heart of navigating the early years of marriage.
 Not by expecting everything to feel easy, but by learning how to make the marriage emotionally workable while life is still becoming what it is going to be.

 FAQs